elastisys/ck8s-cluster/.github/pull_request_template.md

 <!--
 Here are the commit prefixes and comments on when to use them:
-all: (things that touch on more than one of the areas below, or don't fit any of them)
+all: things that touch on more than one of the areas below, or don't fit any of them
-infra: (changes to our infrastructure code that apply to more than one cloud) infra aws (changes to our infrastructure code that apply only to AWS) infra exo: (changes to our infrastructure code that apply only to Exoscale) infra safe: (changes to our infrastructure code that apply only to Safespring) infra city: (changes to our infrastructure code that apply only to CityCloud)
+tf: Terraform code that apply to more than one cloud tf aws: Terraform code that apply only to AWS tf exo: Terraform code that apply only to Exoscale tf safe: Terraform code that apply only to Safespring tf city: Terraform code that apply only to CityCloud
-lb: (things related to the HAProxy load balancer)
-k8s: (kubernetes related changes, e.g. cluster initialization or join)
+ansible: Ansible related changes, e.g. cluster initialization or join
-apps: (changes to the applications running in both/all clusters) apps sc: (changes to applications in the service cluster) apps wc: (changes to applications in the workload cluster)
-docs: (documentation)
+docs: documentation
-tests: (test related changes)
-pipeline: (the pipeline)
+pipeline: the pipeline
-config: (configuration, e.g. add/remove/rename a parameter, this is not for changes to the default values for an application that would go into `apps [sc/wc]`)
-bin: (changes to binaries or scripts used manage ck8s)
-release: (anything release related)
+release: anything release related

 Example commit prefix usage: